-Completely matured fruit measures about 4 inches in width and 7 inches in length, and weighs about 400 to 700 grams.
+Completely matured acorn measures about 4 inches across and 7 inches in length, and weighs about 400 to 700 grams.
 Its outer deep green skin marked by ridges running lengthwise.
-As in other winter squash types, acorn squash also features a hard skin.
+As in other winter squash types, acorn squash also features hard skin.
 It prefers organic, well-drained, sandy soils for best growth.
 After about 35-40 days after plantation, yellow flowers appears which soon develop into attractive, elongated fruit pods.

 Inside, flesh of acorn squash is golden-yellow as in pumpkins.
 They come in a variety of colors and sizes dark green, yellow, yellow-orange, variegated; however, the most common variety of acorn squash is the dark green squash.